Alaska Medicaid Definition

 What Defines “Assets”

 Countable assets are assets that can easily be converted to cash to help cover the cost of long-term care and include the following: Cash, stocks, bonds, investments, credit union, savings, and checking accounts, and real estate in which one does not reside.
-However, for Medicaid eligibility purposes, there are many assets that are considered exempt, or said another way, they are not counted towards the eligibility limit.
+However, for Medicaid eligibility purposes, there are many assets that are considered exempt, or said another way, are not counted towards the eligibility limit.
 Exemptions include personal belongings, such as clothing and jewelry, household goods / furnishings, an automobile, a burial plot, and one’s primary home, given the Medicaid applicant lives in it, or has “intent” to return to it, and his / her home equity interest is no greater than $603,000 (in 2021).
 (Equity interest is the amount of the home’s value owned by the applicant).
 If there is a non-applicant spouse who lives in the home, it is exempt regardless of where the applicant lives or the applicant’s home equity interest.
 AK Medicaid also considers the IRA of a non-applicant spouse to be exempt.
 Learn more about Medicaid and IRAs.

 One should be aware that Alaska has a Medicaid Look-Back Period.
 This is a period of 60 months (5 years) that dates back from the date of one’s Medicaid application.
 During this time frame, Medicaid checks all past asset transfers to ensure no assets were sold or given away under fair market value.
-This is done so one does not simply give away assets in order to meet Medicaid’s asset limit.
+This is done so one does not simply give away assets to meet Medicaid’s asset limit.
 If one is found to be in violation of the look-back period, a period of Medicaid ineligibility will result.

 Qualifying When Over the Limits